simplecircuitsmodular/simplecircuitsmodular.github.io/README.md

 ## For Sale

 I do intend to offer panels and PCBs through Reverb as each module reaches a stable state.
 Until then, I'll be selling working development PCBs for $3 each plus shipping (basically just enough that I won't take too much of a hit on the next version if I sell them all).
 If you choose to order development boards, you'll receive something that is fully functional but has minor issues.
 Maybe a silk screen didn't turn out right or a component was placed on the wrong side of the board making it inconvenient to assemble, but functionally the module is complete.
 I'll include detailed instructions on how to work around these issues if you choose to buy a board that's in development.
 Send me an email with the contact link below if you'd like to order.

-## Get Involved

-If you want to help in the development of these modules, you can buy some boards and build a module in development for testing, help with code refactoring, or fix some of the issues reported on GitHub.
-If you have an idea for a module or a design of your own you'd like to share through Simple Circuits we can make that happen.
-I've made a slack group for development, you can follow [this invite link](https://join.slack.com/t/simplecircuitsmodular/shared_invite/enQtNDA2MjA1NTI0Njk0LTMwMDQ2Y2NkZjU1NGY2YmE0NDJjZDY1YjA2ZmY0MzNmNGMyMjNjNDM0MTk4MjRjYWIxNmI4ZWFiYjZjYzUwMjU) to join.

 ## Contact